EdwardWelborn/Full-Sail-University-Projects/README.md

 Lab7
 Lab9

-As well as the 2 practice assignments
+As well as the 2 practical assignments

 ## All Code and examples in the Programming II Class